 In addition to being a practicing translator, I am also a teacher.
 I am passionate about linguistics and translation studies and conduct research in this field at the University of Mons, Belgium, where I also teach translation.
 I have also been a guest lecturer at the University of Lille, France, since 2010.
 I have given more than 50 lectures and talks around Europe and in the US (notably at the American Translators Association Annual Conferences in San Francisco in 2016 and in New Orleans in 2018).

 In 2017, I was selected for the Prix Révélation de Traduction literary translation prize from the French writers association Société des Gens de Lettres for my French translation entitled “N’écrire pour personne” of the Dutch novel “Belangrijk is dat ik niet aan lezers denk”, by A.L.
 Snijders.

 In 2019, I won the first prize of the United Nations St. Jerome Award.
 In 2020, I took second place.
 In 2021, my translation of S. van der Vlugt’s Midnight Blue (Bleu de Delft, Éditions Philippe Rey) was selected for the Euregio Literary Translation Award.

 I have been a Council member of the Belgian Chamber of Translators and Interpreters (CBTI-BKVT) since 2011, serving as president from 2017 to 2021.
-Since March 2022, I’m also representing translators and interpreters at European level as a Board Member of FIT Europe, the Regional Centre of the International Federation of Translators (FIT).
+Since May 2022, I’m representing translators and interpreters at global level as a Council Member of FIT, the International Federation of Translators (FIT).

 I am also a member of the Association des Traducteurs Littéraires de France (ATLF), the Société Française des Traducteurs (SFT), the Société Française de Traductologie (SoFT), the American Translators Association (ATA) and, on a more personal note, of Mensa International.